 Grounding and Turn-Taking in Multimodal Multiparty Conversation, 2012

 This study explores the empirical basis for multimodal conversation control acts.
 Applying conversation analysis as an exploratory approach, we attempt to illuminate the control functions of paralinguistic behaviors in managing multiparty conversation.
-We contrast our multiparty analysis with an earlier dyadic analysis and, to the extent permitted by our small samples of the corpus, contrast (a) conversations where the conversants did or did not have an artifact, and (b) conversations in English among Americans with conversations in Spanish among Mexicans.
-Our analysis suggests that speakers tend not to use gaze shifts to cue nodding for grounding and that the presence of an artifact reduced listeners’ gaze at the speaker.
+We contrast our multiparty analysis with an earlier dyadic analysis and, to the extent permitted by our small samples of the corpus, contrast (a) conversations where the conversants did or did not have an artifact and (b) conversations in English among Americans with conversations in Spanish among Mexicans.
+Our analysis suggests that speakers tend not to use gaze shifts to cue nodding for grounding and that the presence of an artifact reduces listeners’ gaze at the speaker.
 These observations remained relatively consistent across the two languages.

 The Lab

 For most of these projects I worked at the University of Texas at El Paso (UTEP), with the Interactive Systems Group (ISG).
-The Immersion lab is the space features a projection room.
+The Immersion lab features a projection room.
 Subjects stand in the middle of the room and interact with virtual agents while we record them with strategically placed cameras and Kinect sensors.
 The projection is displayed on a 15 by 10 feet wall, and the surrounding physical space is decorated to match the virtual environment of the current experiment.
-Lately the team’s efforts have been redirected into virtual reality applications.
+Lately, the team’s efforts have been redirected into virtual reality applications.